 On May 21, 2010, the School signed a promissory note for \$750,000 with the Network.
-The note is to be paid back by May 31, 2013 (Repayment Date).
+The note was due May 31, 2013.
+The Board of Trustees approved an extension to September 30, 2015 (Repayment Date).
 If the note is repaid on or before the Repayment Date, there will be no interest accrued on the note.
 If the note is paid back after the Repayment Date, the Network shall pay interest at the lower of ten percent (10%) per annum or the maximum rate per annum permitted by applicable law on the outstanding principal amount of the note.
 The note may be repaid by the Network in whole or in part, without premium or penalty, at any time upon five (5) days advance written notice to the School.